Back

 Attractive pretarsal show measured at three positions across the upper lid: 2 to 3 mm medially and laterally, 3 to 4 mm centrally.
 Anything below about 1.5 mm starts to read as ptosis.
 Data from Vaca and colleagues (2019).

-New-onset eyelid ptosis in elderly individuals can be due to neurogenic, myogenic, traumatic, or aponeurotic etiology.6 It often occurs as an isolated condition but may also be associated with an autoimmune disorder such as lupus, malignant tumors, or infectious diseases.
-Ptosis that occurs due to a neurogenic cause can be an indication of an underlying more serious condition such as diabetes, metastatic cancer, or myasthenia gravis.
-Myasthenia Gravis is an autoimmune condition that results in musle weakness, and predominantly affects the eyes.
-Rarely, ptosis can be seen in botulism, which is an enteric infection caused by the consumption of bacterial toxin from improperly canned food contaminated with the bacteria responsible for releasing botulin toxin.
+New ptosis in older people can be neurogenic, myogenic, traumatic, or aponeurotic in origin.6 It often shows up on its own, but it can also come with an autoimmune disorder such as lupus, a malignant tumor, or an infection.
+When the cause is neurogenic, the ptosis can be a warning sign of something more serious underneath, like diabetes, metastatic cancer, or myasthenia gravis, an autoimmune condition that causes muscle weakness and tends to hit the eyes first.
+Rarely, ptosis turns up in botulism, an infection caused by eating bacterial toxin from improperly canned food.

 Drugs

-Usage of drugs containing opium such as morphine, heroin, oxycodone, and certain anticonvulsant drugs including pregabalin can also cause a mild form of eyelid ptosis.
-7
+Opium-based drugs such as morphine, heroin, and oxycodone, along with certain anticonvulsants like pregabalin, can also bring on a mild form of eyelid ptosis.7

 Eyelid ptosis severity from none to severe on a single face, lid margin descending